arviz-devs/arviz/GOVERNANCE.md

 in terms of project direction, to potentially less experienced contributors.

 Council Members will have the responsibility of
-* Removing members if they are in violation of the Code of Conduct
+* Removing members, including Council Members, if they are in violation of the Code of Conduct
 * Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.
 * Make decisions about strategic collaborations with other organizations or individuals.
 * Make decisions about the overall scope, vision and direction of the project.